Notre équipe dirigeante

 Regional CEO - East Africa

-Prior to joining Liquid Telecom, Adil served as Managing Director of Airtel Kenya for three years.
+Prior to joining Liquid Intelligent Technologies, Adil served as Managing Director of Airtel Kenya for three years.
 He has over 15 years' experience in senior management across Africa, Asia and Europe, with expertise in developing markets, leadership, strategy, telecommunications, sales & marketing, and digital TV.
 Prior to joining Airtel, Adil had risen through the management ranks of global telecoms and media company Millicom, initially as a Senior Advisor to the Chief Officer Asia in Sri Lanka, before moving to Chad to take up the Chief Executive position and then becoming Chief Executive of Millicom Ghana.

 Regional CEO - Middle East and West Africa